Yeah, I hate that advice. I know the point is to show that small amounts add up, but really, why pick on coffee? I mean what about tea!

 About 10 years ago, shortly after getting a huge home loan – or at least what seemed like it at the time – we decided our goal was financial independence.

 The feeling that our bank would force us to work until we were positively ancient made us very determined to pay that thing back.
-Naturally enough when the loan was paid off, we’d be financially independent right?
+We’d be financially independent, when the loan was paid off, right?
 Err, not quite.

 But deciding what spending was really important and made our lives worth living versus the stuff that we were prepared to do without – even when all our friends were doing it – has made the difference between feeling rich and feeling like we never have enough.